Pollard defends ageing stars following botched title defence

 ABU DHABI, United Arab Emirates (CMC) — Captain Kieron Pollard has defended the decision by selectors to include several ageing stars for the Twenty20 World Cup, following West Indies' botched defence of their title here Thursday.

-The Caribbean side suffered a 20-run defeat to Sri Lanka – their third defeat in four matches – to be eliminated from contention for the semi-finals still with a game left against Australia on Saturday.
+The Caribbean side suffered a 20-run defeat to Sri Lanka — their third defeat in four matches — to be eliminated from contention for the semi-finals still with a game left against Australia today.

 West Indies boasted the likes of 42-year-old Chris Gayle, 38-year-old Dwayne Bravo, 36-year-old Lendl Simmons and Ravi Rampaul — also 36 — and who was recalled for his first international assignment in six years.